Everybody Loves Raymond: American television ratings

 The series finale scored a 20.2/29 rating/share, 32.94 million viewers and an 11.2/26 rating/share among adults 18–49.
 At 8pm, Everybody Loves Raymond: The Last Laugh scored a 15.3/24 rating/share, 24.52 million viewers and a 7.5/21 rating/share among adults 18–49.
 Throughout the latter six seasons of the show, Everybody Loves Raymond maintained its position on the top ten rankings.

 The highest average rating for the series is in italic text.

+Reunion special

+In 2025, it was announced that the cast would reunite later that year for a 90-minute special episode to celebrate the show's thirtieth anniversary.